RavensbourneWebMedia/Digital_Advertising/README.md

 <!--# Web Design principles-->

-### During this project you will learn the principles of visual communication by researching and designing *objects that communicate*.
+### During this project you will produce an integrated advertising campaign that will champion your ideas, intelligence, communication and web media skills.

 In particular, you will: